DmitriyShum/hotspot/SECURITY.md

 ## Repository information:

-### This Repository is used only by the owner for the website.
+### This Repository is used only by the owner of the website.
 ###